fbpx

 The Basin Plan seeks to protect and restore biodiversity in the Basin’s aquatic ecosystems.
 Energy flow in food webs is one of several critical ecosystem functions that are central to sustaining biodiversity, along with hydrological connectivity and nutrient cycling.’ (pg. v).

-Commonwealth environmental water has an important role to play in meeting long-term objectives to protect and restore connectivity within and between water-dependent ecosystems, particularly in the Lower Murray River Selected Area (Table 5.1).
+Commonwealth water for the environment has an important role to play in meeting long-term objectives to protect and restore connectivity within and between water-dependent ecosystems, particularly in the Lower Murray River Selected Area (Table 5.1).
 This also helps to achieve objectives related to food webs, as contributing to connectivity between river channels and floodplains can help increase the supply of organic carbon to food webs (pg. vii).

-How can Commonwealth environmental water contribute to patterns and rates of Ecosystem Respiration and Gross Primary Production
+How can Commonwealth water for the environment contribute to patterns and rates of Ecosystem Respiration and Gross Primary Production

 Summary of results 2014-21

-Interpreting the influence of Commonwealth environmental water on rates of Ecosystem respiration (ER) and gross primary production (GPP) is complex, since they are also influenced by a variety of other factors such as season, nutrients and turbidity (pg.
+Interpreting the influence of Commonwealth water for the environment on rates of Ecosystem respiration (ER) and gross primary production (GPP) is complex, since they are also influenced by a variety of other factors such as season, nutrients and turbidity (pg.
 30).

 Evidence from the Selected Areas has established several generalisable principles:

-1. As season is a primary driver of increased ER and GPP rates, changes to seasonal flows using environmental water will likely have a large impact on the metabolic regime (pg. vii).
+1. As season is a primary driver of increased ER and GPP rates, changes to seasonal flows using water for the environment will likely have a large impact on the metabolic regime (pg. vii).

-2. Environmental water can support ER and potentially secondary production if flows increase lateral connectivity between river channels and floodplains by mobilising terrestrial carbon to support food webs (pg. viii).
+2. Water for the environment can support ER and potentially secondary production if flows increase lateral connectivity between river channels and floodplains by mobilising terrestrial carbon to support food webs (pg. viii).

 Implications for environmental water managers:

-Our work involves spending time with a number of native species, including small fish like the flat-headed gudgeon.
+Our work explores the food web relationships of small fish like the flat-headed gudgeon.

 Metabolic fingerprint – what is it?